Updated: Apr 29

 Social media packages our realities into tidy shareable snapshots and soundbites consumable for our personal audience.
 Family, friends and acquaintances get to rate our new stories with a click.
 Is it likable, lovable, laughable—cry-worthy?

-But real life means the messy in between where we don’t always have a sweet soundbite or moral to the story.
-When our hearts are hooked with question marks like what? when? and why?
+But when life is hard it often means the messy in between where we don’t always have a sweet soundbite or moral to the story.
+We might know God is good, but we're still on our knees, still praying and waiting to understand.
+In the messy middle our hearts are hooked with question marks like what? when? and why?

 She has a new spot on her eye that the doctor has to wait and watch to see if it could be melanoma.
 When will she have answers?
+God is good?
 Why God does she have to face this uncertainty?—this possibility?

 He was told he’s been chosen for this round of lay-offs.
 Why don’t they appreciate his contributions to the company?
 Will he have to move his family?